Start Your Colorado LLC in just a Few Minutes

 b) Submission of Articles of Organization

 Section II – Post-Registration Process

-4. How to check if you require a License or a Business Permit
+4. How to check if you require business licenses

-Opening a Colorado LLC is a relatively easy process.
-Potential business owners just need to fill an online form to register with the state department.
+Starting a business in Colorado is a fairly easy process.
+Potential business owners just need to fill out an online form to register with the state department so they can form an LLC.
 In order to register, you will need to visit the Colorado Secretary of State website.

 To register a company, you will need to:

 • Check if your desired business name is available

 • Submit the Articles of Organization to the Colorado Secretary of State

 • Secure your business account for your Colorado LLC